 Is Magento Better Than Shopify?

+Magento is better than Shopify if you have the know-how.
 Both Magento and Shopify are good picks for an online store, but they operate in quite different ways.

 Magento is a great option if you have the know-how and means to construct a website from scratch.
 The e-commerce platform Shopify is a good option if you want something that’s almost finished and ready to go.

-All things being considered, Magento is totally worth pursuing for eCommerce businesses that require versatility and scalability.
+All things considered, Magento is totally worth pursuing eCommerce businesses that require versatility and scalability.
 Therefore, our rating is a solid 4 out of 5 when it comes to Magento’s suitability for eCommerce.

 However, as you no doubt noticed in our Magento review, there is room for improvement with its beastly learning curve and the large expense that is required to build and maintain a Magento website effectively.